01dkg/Aircraft-passenger-accomodation-ML-Model/README.md

  The desired python program was successfully implemented and this report will discuss the approach followed while creating the program, challenges faced, testing file and alternative approach.

 <br><br>

+## Discussion (Our Opinion)

+This assignment turned out to be a great learning for us, we learnt about data structure, classes, unit testing and using database in python programming.
+However, this assignment can be done using only lists or dictionaries data structure but we found out the most efficient approach is to use sparse matrix using numpy.
+As we know sparse matrix are efficient, fast to process or perform calculation and easy to store because of binary values.

+Moreover, form the point of computer science data structure this problem can also be solved using graph networks by applying greedy algorithms or greedy approach.
+That will allocate the seats to passenger in a group together using minimal traversal and by finding out number of empty seats connected to a particular vertex (i.e. finding subgrapgh of empty seats).
+Also, we can assign weights to the edges between empty node and occupied node which can help to find empty seats in a walk.
 ## Coding Structure

  1. Object oriented programming has been used to form the program structure and code has been segregated using classes.
 Program has been divided into 6 classes and functionality of each class will be discussed in the following sections.